-Apple's set-top-box started as an experimental hobby and has since evolved into its own platform.
+Apple's set-top box started as an experimental hobby and has evolved into its own platform.
 The Apple TV acts as the center of the living room with features for HomeKit, streaming services, and Apple Arcade.
-By having its own App Store, developers are able to make apps that target the living room experience.
+By having its own App Store, developers can make apps that target the living room experience.

-The Apple TV is the company's foray into the streaming set-top box market.
-Originally released in January 2007, the set-top box has been used as a way for iTunes customers to play movies and TV shows on their television, and to stream content from their iOS device to the larger screen, as well as from a number of third-party streaming services.
+The Apple TV is Apple's foray into the streaming set-top box market.
+Initially released in January 2007, iTunes customers have used this set-top box to play movies and TV shows on their television and AirPlay.

 Apple TV 4K

-Apple launched the fifth-generation model of their set-top-box in September 2017.
-The Apple TV 4K introduced the ability to stream and view 4K HDR video and Dolby Atmos audio when connected to compatible equipment.
+Apple launched the sixth-generation model of its set-top box in 2021.
+The Apple TV 4K introduced the ability to stream 4K HDR video with high frame rates and improved gaming thanks to the A12 processor.

 Apple TV HD

-The fourth-generation model is much taller than its forebears, measuring 3.9 inches square and 1.4 inches tall, and weighing in at 15 ounces.
-On the front of the device is an IR receiver, while on the back of the box are four ports, with a power connection to the built-in power supply accompanied by a 100Mbps Ethernet connection, a HDMI 1.4 port, and a USB-C port for diagnostic purposes.
+The fourth-generation model is much taller than its forebears, measuring 3.9 inches square and 1.4 inches tall and weighing 15 ounces.
+On the front of the device is an IR receiver.
+Four ports are on the back of the box, with a power connection to the built-in power supply accompanied by a 100Mbps Ethernet connection, an HDMI 1.4 port, and a USB-C port for diagnostic purposes.

-The Siri Remote introduced with this model features typical navigation and control buttons including volume, play and pause, home, Siri, and menu keys.
-Above the button collection is a glass touch surface for navigating menu screens, and dual microphones at the top for giving Siri instructions.
+The Siri Remote introduced with this model uses typical navigation and control buttons including volume, play and pause, home, Siri, and menu keys.
+Above the button collection is a glass touch surface for navigating menu screens and dual microphones at the top for giving Siri instructions.

-The remote also includes Bluetooth 4.0 connectivity an IR transmitter, an accelerometer, and a gyroscope, allowing it to be used for more applications than menu navigation, such as games.
-It has a Lightning connector for recharging the battery, which is said to provide months of battery life for each charge, with typical daily usage.
+The remote also includes Bluetooth 4.0 connectivity, an IR transmitter, an accelerometer, and a gyroscope, allowing it to be used for more applications than menu navigation, such as games.
+It has a Lightning connector for recharging the battery, which provides months of battery life for each charge under typical daily usage.

-The fourth and fifth generation devices both use tvOS, which was produced to allow developers to have better access to APIs and deliver content through an App Store.
+The fourth and fifth-generation devices both use tvOS, allowing developers to have better access to APIs and deliver content through an App Store.

 As part of tvOS, Apple allows users to search through content using Siri, with query results displayed on the connected screen.
 The virtual assistant can be triggered by pressing the dedicated button on the Siri Remote, with the query spoken through the remote's dual microphones.

-Siri can be used for searching through movies and TV shows for something to watch, to control playback, and some non-video queries, such as weather reports, stocks, and sports scores.
+Siri can search through movies and TV shows for something to watch and control playback and some non-video queries, such as weather reports, stocks, and sports scores.

-Also in a departure from earlier models, tvOS makes it easier for developers to create apps that will work with the set-top box.
-As of August 2017, there are over 1,600 video apps that work with tvOS, giving users an extremely wide catalog of content to view.
+Also, in a departure from earlier models, tvOS makes it easier for developers to create apps that work with the set-top box.
+As of August 2017, over 1,600 video apps work with tvOS, giving users an extensive catalog of content to view.

-This also allows alternative types of app to work through tvOS, including shopping interfaces and games, which can be used with both the stock remote and compatible third-party gamepads.
+This also allows alternative app types to work through tvOS, including shopping interfaces and games.
+These can be used with both the stock remote and compatible third-party gamepads.

-Apple has lastly deprovincialized search, meaning that results for a film or show will offer options not just for iTunes but for a variety of other services.
-While the list of compatible apps is slowly growing in terms of support, users can search for content within multiple apps simultaneously using Siri, with the results page indicating all services through which a particular piece of content can be viewed.
+Apple deprovincialized search, meaning that results for a film or show offer options not just for the iTunes Store but for various other services.
+While the list of compatible apps is slowly growing in support, users can search for content within multiple apps simultaneously using Siri.
+The results page indicates all services through which a particular piece of content can be viewed.

-In tvOS 13, released in September 2019, Apple made some major upgrades to the interface as a whole, including a new Home screen with full-screen video previews, multi-user support so individual users can enjoy their own personalized playlists and recommendations.
+In tvOS 13, released in September 2019, Apple made some significant upgrades to the interface, including a new Home screen with full-screen video previews and multi-user support.
+The latter allows individual users to enjoy personalized playlists and recommendations on the same device.

-The multi-user element is very handy for Apple Music, which offers personalized playlists and recommendations.
+The multi-user element could be especially useful for Apple Music, offering personalized playlists and recommendations.
 The interface also provides onscreen lyrics timed in sync to the currently-playing track.

-Support for Apple Arcade was also introduced, giving gamers an opportunity to play games from the subscription service on their iPhone, iPad, iPod Touch, Mac, and Apple TV.
-Accompanying that was support for the Xbox Wireless Controller with Bluetooth and PlayStation DualShock 4, allowing the game console controllers to work with Apple's set-top box.
+Apple also included Apple Arcade support in tvOS, allowing users to play games from the subscription service on their iPhone, iPad, iPod Touch, Mac, and Apple TV.
+Accompanying that is support for the Xbox Wireless Controller with Bluetooth and PlayStation DualShock 4, allowing the game console controllers to work with Apple's set-top box.
 A 2020 Apple support document listed future compatibility with Xbox Series X controllers.

 Video streaming options

-Customers are currently able to rent and buy TV shows and movies from the iTunes Store, allowing the content to be viewed on the Apple TV, iPhone, iPad, and on Mac.
+Customers can rent and buy TV shows and movies from the iTunes Store, allowing the content to be viewed on the Apple TV, iPhone, iPad, and Mac.

-Due to being able to install third-party apps, it is also possible for users to watch videos from various third-party streaming services, including Netflix, Disney+, Amazon Prime, and many more.
+Due to installing third-party apps, it is also possible for users to watch videos from various third-party streaming services, including Netflix, Disney+, Amazon Prime, and many more.

-In many cases, thanks to the growth of single sign-on, it is also relatively easy for pay TV subscribers to access their subscriptions through apps.
+In many cases, thanks to the growth of single sign-on, it is also relatively easy for pay-TV subscribers to access their subscriptions through apps.
 The platform also supports multiple streaming-based television providers, including Sling TV, YouTube TV, and Hulu + Live TV.

-With the release of tvOS 12.3, Apple introduced a new Apple TV app experience which fundamentally changes how users can sign up for streaming services to watch content.
-Under Channels, users can subscribe to a number of video services via the main app interface, without needing to download a separate dedicated streaming app.
+With the release of tvOS 12.3, Apple introduced a new Apple TV app experience that fundamentally changes how users can sign up for streaming services to watch content.
+Under Channels, users can subscribe to several video services via the main app interface without downloading a separate dedicated streaming app.

 As an analogy, Channels acts as an a-la-carte pay-TV subscription where they can pick and choose just the channels they want, rather than acquiring a larger bundle.

-Channels subscribed to via the system can be viewed by others within a household via Family Sharing, with up to six family members able to share their subscriptions using their Apple ID and password.
+Channels that users subscribe to via the system can be viewed by others within a household via Family Sharing, with up to six family members able to share their subscriptions using their Apple ID and password.

-The initial wave of Channels in the United States includes offerings from HBO, Starz, Showtime, Smithsonian, EPIX, Tastemade, and MTV Hits.
+The initial wave of Channels in the United States included HBO, Starz, Showtime, Smithsonian, EPIX, Tastemade, and MTV Hits.
 Due to how users can download shows and movies to watch online and offline, it effectively made the Apple TV Channels the only way for HBO subscribers to download content from the service at the time.